Alan Peter Cayetano: Sari-Saring Pag-asa

 SSP takes off from the Taguig Pateros (TaPat) Sari-Store Program created by Taguig 2nd District Rep. Lani Cayetano to provide financial assistance and livelihood training for sari-sari store owners in Taguig and Pateros.
 The local initiative was later expanded into the Sari-Sari Store Community, a national program that sought to create a community of sharing and mutual aid among sari-sari store owners from different parts of the country.
-As of October 27, 2021, the SSP program has extended aid to a total of 4,811 sari-sari store owners from different parts of the country.
+As of October 27, 2021, the SSP has extended aid to a total of 4,811 sari-sari store owners from different parts of the country.

-Senator (2022–present)
+Return to the Senate (2022–present)

 On October 7, 2021, Cayetano filed his candidacy for senator as an independent candidate.
-Earlier, he had hinted that he would 'seriously consider' running for President, wherein his focus would be the passage of the "10K Ayuda Bill" he and his allies from the Balik sa Tamang Serbisyo sa Kongreso (BTS) bloc filed in the lower house.
+Earlier, he had hinted that he would 'seriously consider' running for President, wherein his focus would be the passage of the "10K Ayuda Bill" he and his allies from the BTS (Balik sa Tamang Serbisyo) sa Kongreso bloc filed in the lower house.
 The 10K Ayuda Bill seeks to provide each Filipino household a one-time ₱10,000 cash assistance amid the pandemic.
 He also wanted to focus on a five-year economic recovery plan that can be adopted by the presidential candidates.

-Cayetano won in the 2022 elections, placing 7th out of the 12 Senate seats up for election.
+Cayetano won in the 2022 elections, placing seventh of the 12 winning candidates.
 Earning his third Senate term, he was the only winning senator not part of any coalitions.
 In the 19th Congress, he became part of the Senate independent bloc alongside his sister Pia.
 Cayetano chairs the Senate Committee on Government Corporations and Public Enterprises and the Senate Committee on Science and Technology.

+Cayetano and his sister Pia are the titular hosts of public service program Cayetano in Action with Boy Abunda (CIA with BA), which premiered in February 2023 on GMA Network.

+On September 9, 2025, following leadership changes that saw Tito Sotto replacing Francis Escudero as the Senate President, Cayetano joined the minority bloc and became its floor leader.

+Cayetano as a response to the flood control projects controversy proposed the conduct of a snap election and urged President Marcos, Vice President Duterte, and both chambers of the Congress to resign with "no incumbent from the above can run for one election cycle".

+20th Congress (July 2025 – present)

+On July 3, 2025, Cayetano filed ten priority bills outlining a legislative agenda focused on strengthening government systems, promoting Filipino values, and supporting families and future generations.
+Topping the list is the Filipino Values in Identity Act, which aims to institutionalize a national program on values formation through a dedicated Commission on Filipino Values and an Inter-Faith Council.

+Cayetano now serves as the Senate Minority Leader of the largest Minority bloc in the history of the chamber.
+He holds no committee chairmanship but is an ex-officio member of all committees.
+During the stint of Senator Francis “Chiz” Escudero as Senate President, Cayetano held the following committee chairmanships until September 8, 2025: